AuraCatPerpinya/AuraCatPerpinya/README.md

 I am (very) weird and quirky and you might not like me, but it's ok, I promise.

-If I do or say actually inappropriate things feel free to tell me, I am very probably not aware of it.
+If I do or say actually inappropriate things or act in an appropriate way, please feel free to tell me, I am very probably not aware of it.
 (And I won't be until somebody tells me).

 I like IT and coding and videogames and languages and many things.